You are viewing a free preview of this lesson.

 Subscribe to unlock all 10 lessons in this course and every other course on LearningBro.

-Encapsulation is the principle of bundling data (attributes) and the methods that operate on that data into a single unit (a class), while restricting direct access to the object's internal state.
-External code interacts with the object only through its public interface (methods), not by directly reading or modifying its attributes.
+Encapsulation is the principle of binding data (attributes) and the methods that operate on it into a single unit — the class — while restricting direct access to the object's internal state.
+External code does not read or write the attributes directly; it goes through the object's public interface of methods.
+The object becomes the sole guardian of its own data.

 | Benefit | Explanation |